Last Updated on

 When natural light is not possible, you can remove the amount of light bulbs in an overhead light or position your child with their back facing the light source.

-10 – Slanted Desk
+Tip #10 – Slanted Desk

-When teaching your child with ADHD, try offering a slanted desk area.
-The left and right eye must work together to focus on text both near and far.
+Many children struggle with eye convergence.
+Meaning the left and right eye working together to focus on text both near and far.

 This often explains a child’s complaints of headaches and lack of desire to read.

-You can decrease eye stress by using a slanted board or large binder under your child’s paper or book.
+When teaching your child with ADHD, try offering a slanted desk area.
+Try offering a slanted board or large binder under your child’s paper or book.

 Quick tips to reduce visual clutter:

 - Use a piece of paper to cover half of a page,

 - or it can be used as a line marker when reading or referencing